Jack Jouett: Kentucky career

-Jouett was among the ten men founding the town of New Market at the confluence of the Dick's and Kentucky Rivers.
+Jouett was among the ten men who founded the town of New Market at the confluence of the Dick's and Kentucky Rivers.
 Shortly after Jouett moved to Kentucky, the large county was divided into Lincoln, Jefferson and Mercer Counties.
 Lincoln County voters elected Jouett as their representative in the Virginia House of Delegates (alongside Benjamin Logan).
 Jouett served one term from Lincoln County (October 16, 1786 – January 11, 1787) before Mercer County's creation, then one term from Mercer County (alongside William MacDowell from October 15, 1787 – January 8, 1788) before local voters replaced both by Samuel Taylor and Alexander Robinson.
 Jouett again won election to the Virginia House of Delegates from Mercer County in 1790, this time serving alongside Anthony Crockett from October 18 – December 29, before voters replaced both delegates with Samuel Taylor and Jacob Fromm.

-Jouett favored Kentucky's statehood at the Separation Convention held in Danville, Kentucky in 1788, in which he and Thomas Allen were Mercer County's two delegates.
+Jouett favored Kentucky's statehood at the Separation Convention held in Danville, Kentucky in 1788, in which he and Thomas Allin were Mercer County's two delegates.
 After statehood, Jouett served in the Kentucky House of Representatives, first representing Mercer County, then Woodford County.
 His friends reportedly included both Democrat Andrew Jackson and his Whig rival Henry Clay.

 Politics being a part-time occupation, Jouett also farmed using enslaved labor.
 In 1820, he owned 23 slaves.
 In addition to grain, Jouett raised and bred livestock, including importing some from England.
 As discussed below, he married into a locally prominent family in 1784.
 A few years later, Jouett moved his family to Woodford County.
 He built a house there in 1797 (which still exists), but would later return to Mercer County in the same general region.
-This house was built in style of the traditional hall and parlor plan, and was erected during the mid-Federal period, five years after Kentucky statehood, and features five rooms—three downstairs and two half-story bedrooms upstairs.
+This house was built in the style of the traditional hall and parlor plan, and was erected during the mid-Federal period, five years after Kentucky statehood, and features five rooms—three downstairs and two half-story bedrooms upstairs.
 When they left Woodford County is not recorded; Jouett later moved to Bath County to live with his daughter and her family.